 Whilst some of this may be available from previous programmes or local partners, primary data collection may be required to supplement this.
 Investing early in a strong context analysis will support more effective and efficient delivery later on and allocation of adequate resources for this purpose is vital.

 Good context analyses involve a range of stakeholders who bring different expertise and perspectives to the assessment.
 Including community members, particularly those from potentially disadvantaged groups, is important to ensure ground realities are understood and can be addressed.
+This is essential to make sure we leave no one behind in the drive to achieve SDG 6.2.

 Involving programme staff at this stage can also help to ensure that operational constraints are considered in programme design and increase their buy in to new approaches.